Tlf/tlf/README.beginner-developer.md

     per each single new release by the maintainer. [thanks to HA5CQZ]

-3)  In turn, it is your responsibility to update the manual page  **`  tlf.1.in  `**  if your contribution brings in visible changes to end-users.
+3)  In turn, it is your responsibility to update the manual page
+    **`  tlf.1.in  `**  if your contribution
+    brings in visible changes to end-users.
 Such changes include e.g. new config keywords.

-4)  Do not include your callsign or reason or similar in your modification. [thanks to HA5CQZ] No need to insert anything like
+4)  Do not include your callsign or reason or similar in your modification, just add the ideas behind to the commit message and/or the pull request.
+    Git will take care for recording it together with your authorship.
+    [thanks to HA5CQZ]
+    So there is no need to insert anything like

     **`// 2021-02-01 HA5SE  implementing TUNE_LNG=`**

     Instead of comments like that, rather count on

-    **`git blame`**
+    **`git blame`** and/or **`git log`**

 5)  When defining global variables we have two choices: [thanks to DL1JBE]

-    * Variables which are only part of an module should be defined in the module itself and made known to other modules by declaring them extern in the modules header file
+    * Variables which are only part of an module should be defined in the module itself and made known to other modules by declaring them `extern` in the modules header file.
     * Alternatively if the variable is not clearly related to a functional module we have concentrated them in one place - at the moment in  **`  main.c  `**  (with  **`  test/data.c  `**  a shadow copy for testing purposes).
-The variable should then be declared in  **`  globalvars.h  `** .
+    The variable should then be declared `extern` in  **`  globalvars.h  `** .